Mr-Zamora/SQL_fundamentals/setup/00_setup_guide.md

 ## Using SQLite in Windsurf

-Good news!
-Since you're using Windsurf and already have Python installed, you're ready to start using SQLite right away.
-SQLite comes built-in with Python, so no additional installation is needed.
+SQLite comes built-in with Python, but to use the SQLite command-line interface directly, you'll need to install the SQLite command-line tools.
+Below are instructions for different operating systems.

 ### Setting Up the Tutorial